mertpekey/FruitFlyVideo/Peak_Detection/README.md

 ### Predicting Plots

-1. In a txt file, you should add fly name and experiment id as the following format:
+1. In a txt file (you can refer to `fly_experiment.txt`), you should add fly name and experiment id as the following format:

 ```
 Fly05182022_5d -- 0